asreview/asreview-makita/README.md

 The following table gives an overview of the available templates.
 See [Getting started](#getting-started) for instructions on usage.

-> Note: If no seed is set with the template command, the default seed is used.
-While this is important for the reproducibility of the results, it may lead to long-term bias.
-To avoid seed-related bias across different simulation studies, a seed should be for the prior records and models.
+> Note: if no seed is set with the template command, Makita uses a default seed.
+Be aware that this is the same seed every time, in contrast to the standard ASReview functionality, which chooses a random seed if none is specified.
+Although this feature ensures the reproducibility of your results, it may lead to long-term bias when used for all your simulation studies.
+To avoid seed-related bias across different simulation studies, make sure to specify a seed for model initialization (`--model_seed`) and for prior selection (`--init_seed`).

 ### Basic template